 This is one of the most pertinent questions when it comes to IAS Exam Preparation what is considered to be the mother of all examinations.
 It is for a reason that aspirants find it difficult to chalk out a strategy which leads them to desired success.
 The very vastness of the IAS Exam Syllabus has led it to frighten the young minds when it comes to preparation.
 There are all sorts of discussions in the preparation circle.
-Some are realistic, but mostly based on the perceived fear and perceptions.
+Some are realistic but mostly based on the perceived fear and perceptions.

 Even the expert of best IAS coaching in Delhi can’t answer it in toto.
-And believe me, this has been quite a difficult question to answer, no less than answering to the most difficult question of mains examination.
+And believe me, this has been quite a difficult question to answer, no less than answering the most difficult question of mains examination.
 Because there lies no straightforward answer to this.
 Selected candidates are caught in a dilemma by the aspirants with this question.
 Whether to tell them any specified number of hours or give no numbers at all is the dilemma faced.

 This is really one of the toughest practical problem faced in this journey of preparation.
 Because there have always been some notions of fear attached to this examination which forces the aspirants to raise this question.
 Once having decided to start the Civil Services Exam Preparation, the next phase hangs around the duration of preparation.

-How will I compete then in an examination known for neck to neck competition?
+How will I compete then in an examination known for the neck to neck competition?
 Then there are people working so cannot afford to take out more than 6-7 hours on a daily basis.
 They too have their own fear due to less duration of preparation.
 I mean that there are all sorts of aspirants giving a fight to this examination.

-This is one of the rare exam where people from any background are allowed to appear.
+This is one of the rare exams where people from any background are allowed to appear.
 That makes this exam diverse and heavily competitive.
 This makes it indispensable to prepare a right strategy for success.
 The very foundation of success depends on the quality of efforts being put.
-This does not depend on number of hours.
+This does not depend on the number of hours.
 Let me put it very bluntly, quantity and quality are two quite different things.
 The question raised above must be answered with the aspects of quality.

 Numbers don’t matter

 Success in life does not depend on the number of hours being put into any activity but the quality of efforts being put with sincerity and dedication.
-Number of hours or days or for that matter months is not quite a tool to measure the quality of efforts.
+The number of hours or days or for that matter months is not quite a tool to measure the quality of efforts.
 It is more individualistic in nature.
 It varies from person to person.
-There cannot be a standard criteria to define any quantity of time to succeed in any particular activity.
-There are students who study few hours a day for few months and they eventually taste success in civil services examination.
+There cannot be standard criteria to define any quantity of time to succeed in any particular activity.
+There are students who study a few hours a day for a few months and they eventually taste success in civil services examination.
 And there are many who despite having put untiring efforts for years fall short of the target.
 I have seen several aspirants in my preparation circle putting beyond 12-14 hours but still could not cross the line.

 So, based on my experience in this journey, I want to say that success in this examination should be delinked from the number of hours of study.
 Strictly speaking, hours don’t matter.
 Quality of study in those hours matter.
 How serious you are with your preparation will decide your fate in this journey.
-One may be sitting at study table for long time but having not made the best use would slowly start realising themselves that hours does not matter at all.
+One may be sitting at study table for a long time but have not made the best use would slowly start realizing themselves that hours does not matter at all.
 We all experience this in life sooner or later.